ministryofjustice/opg-lpa/service-front/content/guidance/People_Attorneys.md

 ### Concerns about attorneys

 The Office of the Public Guardian (OPG) does not supervise attorneys.
-However, If someone believes your attorneys are not acting in your best interests, they can raise concerns with OPG.
+However, if someone believes your attorneys are not acting in your best interests, they can raise concerns with OPG.
 OPG or other organisations, such as the police or social services, may investigate.

 ### Questions to ask yourself